TiesBos/EquiTrends/README.md

 ### The `maxEquivTest` function

-The maxEquivTest implements the equivalence testing procedure surrounding the maximum absolute placebo coefficient.
-The function tests the null hypothesis that the maximum placebo coefficient is larger than or equal to a user-specified equivalence threshold, $\delta$, indicating what negligible is to the user.
+`maxEquivTest` implements the equivalence testing procedure surrounding the maximum absolute placebo coefficient.
+The function tests the null hypothesis that the maximum absolute placebo coefficient is larger than or equal to a user-specified equivalence threshold, $\delta$, indicating what negligible is to the user.
 That is, if